nrobledosagredo/audio-management-mongodb/README.md

 ![Jupyter Notebook](https://img.shields.io/badge/jupyter-%23FA0F00.svg?style=for-the-badge&logo=jupyter&logoColor=white)
 ![Pandas](https://img.shields.io/badge/pandas-%23150458.svg?style=for-the-badge&logo=pandas&logoColor=white)

 This system is designed to manage .wav audio files using MongoDB.
 It allows you to store, update, and query metadata associated with audio files, such as recording date, location, duration, and source type.
 Users can also access tagged audio segments for further analysis.
-Created as part of a learning project to explore MongoDB database management and Python programming.
+Created as part of a learning project to explore MongoDB database management.

 ## Features